Skip to content

 Care Category Details

-Fertilizer Monthly in spring/summer
+Fertilizer Monthly in spring and summer

-Repotting Every 2–3 years
+Repotting Every two to three years

 Want worry-free care?